 Composting used coffee

 The moist, small particles of coffee grounds are certainly an excellent compost ingredient because of their texture, to mix with dry and woody waste to speed the composting process.
 Ensuring a balanced mix of ‘wet’ and ‘dry’ materials is the best way to achieve good compost.
-The nutrients contained in coffee grounds will be recycled back onto the soil when finished compost is used as a mulch or dug into the soil.
+The nutrients contained in coffee grounds will be recycled back into the soil when finished compost is used as a mulch or dug into the soil.
 Also add any un-drunk coffee to dry material in a compost bin.

 Which plants benefit from used coffee grounds?